 INT 23-01 Dates Discussed

-April 10, 2023, June 28, 2023, August 13, 2023
+April 10, 2023, June 28, 2023, August 13, 2023, TBD 2025

 INT 23-01 References

 Current:

 SSAP No. 7—Asset Valuation Reserve and Interest Maintenance Reserve

 Annual Statement Instructions

 INT 23-01 Issue

 The statutory accounting guidance for interest maintenance reserve (IMR) and the asset valuation reserve (AVR) is within SSAP No. 7—Asset Valuation Reserve and Interest Maintenance Reserve, but the guidance within SSAP No. 7 is very limited.
 It provides a general description, identifies that IMR/AVR shall be calculated and reported per the guidance in the applicable SSAP, and if not explicit in the SSAP, in accordance with the annual statement instructions.
 The SSAPs most often simply direct allocation to (or between) IMR and AVR, with the bulk of the guidance residing within the annual statement instructions.